schmidleonard/knapsack-problem-dynamic-recursiv/README.md

     Sample File:
         Press '1'.
         Choose between a small (TestFileSmall.xlsx) and a large (TestFileBig.xlsx) file.
+        If the sample files are to be used, they must be placed in the same directory as the .jar file!
     Custom File:
         Press '2'.
         Enter the path to your Excel file.